DeKalb police arrest suspect in murder of 17-year-old at candlelight vigil - NewsBreak

 The shooter ran away from the scene, according to police.

-DeKalb police told WSB that 23-year-old Kendell Torrence has since been arrested and charged with murder.
+DeKalb police told Channel 2 Action News 23-year-old Kendell Torrence was arrested and charged with murder.

 Police have not said if there will be additional arrests in the case.